Elsa Maxwell: Biography

-In spite of the persistent rumor that Elsa Maxwell was born at a theater in Keokuk, Iowa, during a performance of the opera Mignon, she actually admitted late in life that the outlandish story was a fabrication that she went along with, since she was actually born at her maternal grandmother's home in the same town.
+In spite of the persistent rumor that Elsa Maxwell was born in a theater in Keokuk, Iowa, during a performance of the opera Mignon, she actually admitted late in life that the outlandish story was a fabrication that she went along with, since she was actually born at her maternal grandmother's home in the same town.
 She was raised in San Francisco, where her father sold insurance and did freelance writing for the New York Dramatic Mirror.
 Maxwell never completed grammar school because her father did not believe in formal education; as a result, he tutored his daughter at home.
 Her interest in parties began when she was 12 years old and was told she would not be invited to a party because her family was poor.
 She developed a gift for staging games and diversions at parties for the rich, and began making a living devising treasure-hunt parties, come-as-your-opposite parties and other sorts, including a scavenger hunt in Paris in 1927 that inadvertently created disturbances all over the city.

 In Venice in the early 1920s, Maxwell attracted stars like Cole Porter, Tallulah Bankhead, Noël Coward and Fanny Brice to Venice's Lido shoreline to enjoy its daytime amenities and nightly parties.
 Later, the principality of Monaco employed Maxwell's services to put it on the map as a tourist destination as she had done for the Lido.
 Maxwell and Porter were lifelong friends, and he mentioned her in several of his songs, including "I'm Throwing a Ball Tonight" from Panama Hattie (sung by Ethel Merman) and "I'm Dining with Elsa (and her ninety-nine most intimate friends)."
 She is also mentioned in Rodgers and Hart's "I Like to Recognize the Tune" from Too Many Girls, Irving Berlin's "The Hostess With the Mostes' on the Ball" from Call Me Madam and in "Listen, Cosette!" from Sherry!

 Returning to the U.S., Maxwell worked on movie shorts during the Depression, unsuccessfully.
-"Her imprimatur of social acceptability carried so much weight that the Waldorf Astoria gave her a suite rent-free when it opened in New York in 1931 at the height of the depression, hoping to attract rich clients because of her."
+"Her imprimatur of social acceptability carried so much weight that the Waldorf Astoria gave her a suite rent-free when it opened in New York in 1931 at the height of the Depression, hoping to attract rich clients because of her."
 Following World War II, she gained an audience of millions as a newspaper gossip columnist.
 Beginning in 1942 she also hosted a radio program, Elsa Maxwell's Party Line, for which Esther Bradford Aresty was a writer and producer.